This is the Part 6 of my series of tutorials about the math behind Support Vector Machines.

 Today we will learn about duality, optimization problems and Lagrange multipliers.

-If you did not read the previous articles, you might want to take a look before reading this one:
+If you did not read the previous articles, you might want to start the serie at the beginning by reading this article: an overview of Support Vector Machine.

 In mathematical optimization theory, duality means that optimization problems may be viewed from either of two perspectives, the primal problem or the dual problem (the duality principle).
 The solution to the dual problem provides a lower bound to the solution of the primal (minimization) problem.
 (Wikipedia)